DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 ### How do I add x mod?
-If it is a server mod, then add it to your mod folder and goto the 'Start the Arma Server' section in ExileServerStart.bat Please check the mod page before installing all mods!
+If it is a server mod, then add it to your mod folder and goto the 'Start the Arma Server' section in ExileServerStart.bat

+Please check the mod page before installing all mods!
+Please check the mod page before installing all mods!

 Add the mod to your mod parameter for example adding ``Mod3`` to ``"-mod=@Mod1; @Mod2;"``